 How does it spread?

 False and misleading information seems to spread quickly and easily.
-Find out more about how and why it proliferates and how to spot the players involved.
+Find out more about how and why it proliferates and how to spot the actors involved.

 What is media literacy?

-Watch videos from DINFOS Live and the Community Media Access Collaborative (CMAC) to further understand the importance of media literacy, sometimes referred to as digital literacy.
-Examine the differences between facts and opinions and the dangers that come from mixing them.
+Watch videos from DINFOS Live and the Community Media Access Collaborative to further understand the importance of media literacy, sometimes referred to as digital literacy.
+As you navigate the information environment, learn how to distinguish facts from opinions.

 How do I fight it?